Daryl Joseffer Daryl Joseffer

 Chevron deference was originally conceptualized as an effort to foster respect for the U.S. Constitution’s separation of powers.
 In the Court’s view, requiring the judiciary to defer to federal agencies would ensure that policy decisions are left to the politically accountable branches.
 It also would allow Congress to draw on the comparative advantages and expertise of the Executive Branch by allowing administrative agencies to fill in the gaps of complex statutes.

-As the Chamber has explained in amicus briefs, Chevron deference has increasingly become unbounded.
-In its current form, Chevron deference poses a triple threat to the tripartite scheme of government that the Supreme Court had intended to protect.
-It entices Congress to abdicate its duty to make the law.
-It entices the Executive Branch to stray far beyond its duty to enforce the law.
-And it entices the judiciary to abandon its duty to say what the law is.
+As the Chamber has explained, Chevron deference had increasingly become unbounded.
+In its most recent form, Chevron deference posed a triple threat to the tripartite scheme of government that the Supreme Court had intended to protect.
+It enticed Congress to abdicate its duty to make the law.
+It enticed the Executive Branch to stray far beyond its duty to enforce the law.
+And it enticed the judiciary to abandon its duty to say what the law is.

 The Consequences of Chevron

-The current Chevron regime undermines predictability and stability for businesses because they cannot ascertain their regulatory obligations based on the laws.
-Rather, regulatory obligations today turn on unstable agency statutory interpretations, sometimes without any prior notice at all.
-This instability hampers productivity, investment, and innovation.
+The now-overturned Chevron regime had evolved to undermine predictability and stability for businesses because they could not ascertain their regulatory obligations based on the laws.
+Rather, regulatory obligations would turn on unstable agency statutory interpretations, sometimes without any prior notice at all.
+This instability hampered productivity, investment, and innovation.
 Businesses cannot effectively plan for the future when agencies are free to unilaterally change the basic rules at any time.

-In light of these concerns, the U.S. Supreme Court is revisiting Chevron.
-The Court heard argument in January of this year in two companion cases—Relentless v.
+In light of these concerns, the U.S. Supreme Court decided to revisit Chevron.
+The Court heard arguments in January of this year in two companion cases—Relentless v.
 Department of Commerce and Loper Bright Enterprises v.
-Raimondo—to consider whether to eliminate, or at least substantially narrow, Chevron deference.
+Raimondo—to decide Chevron’s fate.

-The Chamber filed an amicus curiae brief in these cases, arguing that the Supreme Court should repudiate the practice of reflexive judicial deference to agency interpretations of statutes that has arisen under today’s expansive understanding of Chevron deference.
-If Chevron deference can be salvaged at all, we further argued, the only path to doing so is by adhering faithfully to the separation of powers.
+The Chamber filed an amicus curiae brief in these cases, arguing that the Supreme Court should repudiate the practice of reflexive judicial deference to agency interpretations of statutes that had arisen under today’s expansive understanding of Chevron deference.

 What Happens Next?

-The Chamber stands ready to help businesses navigate this new regulatory terrain.
-After the Supreme Court issues its decision, we will work closely with members to assess the impact of the decision.
+The Chamber stands ready to help businesses navigate this new regulatory terrain in light of the Supreme Court's ruling.
+We will work closely with members to assess the impact of the decision.

-Regardless of the outcome, the Chamber will continue to urge courts to faithfully interpret statutes that govern federal agencies and to ensure that federal agencies act in a reasonable and lawful manner.
+The Chamber will remain actively engaged on these questions and continue to urge courts to faithfully interpret statutes that govern federal agencies and ensure that federal agencies act in a reasonable and lawful manner.

 About the authors